 Several of our real estate clients have graciously provided permission for us to share their plans with you.
 A professional real estate business plan is an important step towards building a business in this challenging industry.
-Here are two examples of real estate business plans created by Cayenne Consulting:
+Here are two real estate business plan samples created by Cayenne Consulting:

 Baxter Development Company